 You’ll find that convenience stores won’t allow you to purchase beer, wine or liquor outside these times however some Family Marts and small stores will.

-If you are travelling by bus to get to one destination from another, make sure to wear warm clothes as the buses are usually very cold with the air conditioning.
+If you are travelling by bus to get to one destination from another, make sure to wear warm clothes as the buses are usually very cold from air conditioning.

 Download the Grab app to your phone for the cheapest and most convenient way to get around Thailand’s cities.